MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 4. Quick - Checked

-5. Interface - Whatever interface you are configuring the rule on (eg HomeWireGuard ) - see note below
+5. Interface - Whatever interface you are configuring the rule on (eg wgopn1-memestor ) - see note below

 6. Direction - in